 Follow all the above tips to attract the right audience and keep them from unfollowing you so that you continue to have more followers.

-What do you do to keep your followers from unfollowing you?
+What steps do you take to stop bleeding social media followers?
 Are there any tips you would like to share with us?
 Please leave your comments below.